-Boards can adopt procedures that apply to public comments at board meetings, such as how people request to speak, when they can speak, length of presentations, and topics to be heard at specified times.
-Many boards provide for a public comment opportunity at all regular meetings that allows the board to hear the concerns of the community.
+Some common procedures many boards have adopted regarding public comments at board meetings include specifiying how people request to speak, when they can speak, length of presentations, and topics to be heard at specified times.
 It is best practice to have the adopted rules for public comment (how, when, length, etc.) produced in a simple one-page document made available to visitors at each meeting.